-Naturally, if you have an apartment this won’t be an issue, and from our personal experience it is manageable as well with a simple upstairs-downstairs arrangement.
-Running the robot on the secondary floor while you’re in the house means it can be retrieved and docked before you leave.
-For anything more complex, we’d suggest at a combination of robot vacuum cleaner and a traditional manual cleaner.
+Naturally, if you have an apartment this won’t be an issue, and from our personal experience, it is manageable as well with a simple upstairs-downstairs arrangement.
+Running the robot on the second floor while you’re in the house means it can be retrieved and docked before you leave.
+For anything more complex, we’d suggest a combination of the robot vacuum cleaner and a traditional manual cleaner.

 Who are the best robotic vacuum cleaner makers?

-Here at Australia Lists we consider the following companies to make the best robot vacuum cleaners.
-These manufactures have the expertise and longest history of building robotic vacuum cleaners.
+Here at Australia Lists, we consider the following companies to make the best robot vacuum cleaners.
+These manufacturers have the expertise and longest history of building robotic vacuum cleaners.
 By selecting one of their models we feel you are far more likely to select a top model that will keep your floors sparkling.
-The best manufactures of robot vacuum cleaners are: iRobot, Eufy, Neato, iLife, Ecovacs, Samsung and Dyson.
+The best manufactures of robot vacuum cleaners are: iRobot, Eufy, Neato, iLife, Ecovacs, Samsung, and Dyson.

 How much does a robot vacuum cost?